-- 1. Insert the 8 MHZ probe into the unit (Fig.1). - 2.
-Palpate relevant pulse and apply ultrasound gel (Fig.3). - 3.
-Position probe on pulse and angle at approximately 60 degrees to the vessel (Fig.3).
+- 1. Ensure the 8 MHZ probe is fitted to the device (refer to "Quick Start" above). - 2.
+Palpate relevant pulse and apply ultrasound gel. - 3.
+Position probe on pulse and angle at approximately 60 degrees to the vessel.
 Adjust the probe angle until clear, crisp sounds are heard and a defined waveform is visible on the LCD display (Fig.4).
 You can freeze the waveform and save using the Probe Button and menu selection to upload the test to the Smart V Link software (sold separately).